survivejs/webpack-book/manuscript/optimizing/06_build_analysis.md

 ### Webpack Monitor

 [Webpack Monitor](http://webpackmonitor.com/) is another similar tool with an emphasis on a clear user interface.
-It is able to provide recommendations on what to improve in the build.
+It's able to provide recommendations on what to improve in the build.

 ## Duplication Analysis

 In addition to inspectpack, there are other tools for figuring out duplicates:

 * [bundle-duplicates-plugin](https://www.npmjs.com/package/bundle-duplicates-plugin) operates on a function level.
-* [find-duplicate-dependencies](https://www.npmjs.com/package/find-duplicate-dependencies) achieves the same on a npm package level.
+* [find-duplicate-dependencies](https://www.npmjs.com/package/find-duplicate-dependencies) achieves the same on an npm package level.
 * [depcheck](https://www.npmjs.com/package/depcheck) goes further and warns if there are useless dependencies or dependencies missing from the project.
 * [bundle-buddy](https://www.npmjs.com/package/bundle-buddy) can find duplicates across bundles while providing a user interface to tune webpack code splitting behavior. [bundle-buddy-webpack-plugin](https://www.npmjs.com/package/bundle-buddy-webpack-plugin) makes it simpler to use.